C. J. Coventry

-Cameron "Cam" James Coventry (born 25 February 1991) is a British-Australian historian and postdoctoral research associate at Federation University Australia.
-In 2021, he wrote a political and diplomatic history of former Australian Prime Minister Bob Hawke's secret involvement with the United States of America during the 1970s.
+Cameron "Cam" James Coventry (born 25 February 1991) is an English-Australian historian at King's College London and former parliamentary assistant.
+He wrote a political and diplomatic history of former Australian prime minister Bob Hawke's secret involvement with the United States of America during the 1970s.
 In another work, Links in the Chain, he made the first attempt by a historian to comprehensively assess the extent of Australian financial benefit from British slavery.

 Education and political career

 Coventry grew up in the village of Stirling, South Australia in the Adelaide Hills.
 He attended Stirling East Primary School and Prince Alfred College in Adelaide where he was captain of debating, editor of the school yearbook, and won Head of the River.
 After school Coventry studied at Adelaide Law School.
 In 2014 Coventry moved to Canberra to work in Senator Nick Xenophon's parliamentary office in the Australian Senate.
 He spent two years at Parliament, during which time he completed a degree in arts at the Australian National University, where he was educated by historian Frank Bongiorno.